- Flavourful twist to sugar cakes Read More

 - BEHIND THE HEADLINES: Education as an economic platform Read More

 - LUNCH DAY 4: Rain forces early break Read More

-- Reggae party blazing on the Hill Read More
+- WI rout is on Read More

 THE MAIN SHAREHOLDER GOVERNMENTS IN LIAT yesterday endorsed the airline’s new business plan and indicated that they were optimistic about the company’s future.
 Chairman of the shareholder governments and Prime Minister of St Vincent and the Grenadines Dr Ralph Gonsalves said some of the four governments had already started making payments toward the fleet renewal that was at the core of the business plan.
 His comments came during a news conference at Hilton Barbados that followed a meeting of the major shareholders, who now include Dominica.
 “The shareholders have bitten the bullet that we have to invest more resources in order to strengthen LIAT both in the renewal of the fleet and the [route] expansion in order to make it viable.